dprint/dprint-intellij/README.md

 - <kbd>Run Tests</kbd> - This runs linting and tests.
 - <kbd>Run Verifications</kbd> - This verifies the plugin is publishable.

-Depending on the version of IntellJ you are running for development, you will need to change the `platformType` property in `gradle.properties`.
+Depending on the version of IntelliJ you are running for development, you will need to change the `platformType` property in `gradle.properties`.
 It is IU for IntelliJ Ultimate and IC for IntelliJ Community.

+### Plugin Architecture

+The plugin uses a simplified architecture centered around:
+- **DprintService**: Central service managing formatting operations and state
+- **DprintTaskExecutor**: Handles background task execution using Kotlin coroutines
+- **EditorService**: Communicates with the dprint CLI daemon (supports v4 and v5 schemas)
+- **DprintExternalFormatter**: Integrates with IntelliJ's formatting system
+- **Configuration**: Project and user-level settings with reset functionality